dev-yoonik/IJCB-AAC-2025/README.md

 ### **5.3 Runtime Constraints**

-- Clearer inference timing restrictions will be provided in the future.
 - **Inference time must not exceed 1 second per image** when running on a **single-core CPU**.
+- The CPU that will be used for inference is a  Intel Core i9-13900 2 GHz/5.6 GHz.
+For reference, the inference process using a Resnet50 onnx classification model takes around 0.05 seconds per image.

 ### **5.4 Submission eligibility**